Husbandry Manual for Asian Lorisines

 Snake Shed/Rubber Snake

-snake shed (must be gassed with anprolene to kill salmonella and other
+snake shed (must be gassed with anprolene to kill salmonella

 bacteria)